knative/docs/docs/eventing/channels/channel-types-defaults.md

 ```

 !!! note
-    `InMemoryChannel` channels are not suited for production environments.
+    InMemoryChannel Channels must not be used in production environments.

 ## Next steps